zetavg/react-native-system-notification/README.md

 Set the progress this notification represents, range: `0.0` ~ `1.0`.
 Set this to a number lower then zero to get an indeterminate progress.
 Note that it cannot be used with `subText`.

 **color (`string`)**
-Not yet implemented.
 Color to be applied by the standard Style templates when presenting this notification.

 **number (`number`)**
 Set a number on the notification.